Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 Once you have completed the tutorial, you can modify the basic setup to adjust the percentage of users who experience this feature with a gradual rollout.
 The percentage of users split between the notification feature being visible or not is cached so their user experience will remain consistent.

-Navigate to the Gradual Rollout form in Unleash by clicking "Edit strategy".
+Navigate to the Gradual Rollout form in Unleash by using the "Edit strategy" button.

 ![Gradual Rollout Edit Strategy image](/img/react-ex-grad-rollout-edit.png)